This post is all about how you can visit the ruins of Sao Jorge (ruinen são jorge) on Madeira Island.

-The old bridge leads to the modern cafe and pools and takes you up on the zig-zag path that leads up one side of the valley.
+The old bridge leads to the restaurant and pools and takes you up on the zig-zag path that leads up one side of the valley.

 The Ruins of the Old Mill, Warehouse & Fountain.

 The walk probably isn’t very long, maybe 1km, but it’s quite steep.
 Because we didn’t know it existed, we walked up in Ugg boots and trainers.
 Not the best choice of footwear for walking!

 Like everywhere on Madeira, water is plentiful and there are a number of waterfalls you’re able to see.

 The beach is a stone beach full of boulders.
 I have read reports since that the swell is very large and that swimming is strongly discouraged, although there are no apparent signs on the beach.

 The natural pool is 5m deep and fed by the river.
 In the summer it must be lovely and the kids had a great time throwing rocks into it, although we visited Madeira in January and were not brave enough to swim.

 The Restaurant and Pools

-I’ve seen photos (courtesy of google) of the cafe and pools in use during the summer and they look turquoise, glistening in the sun and full of people.
+I’ve seen photos (courtesy of Google) of the restaurant and pools in use during the summer and they look turquoise, glistening in the sun and full of people.
 Much better condition than they are now in winter.